tianocore-docs/edk2-DscSpecification/2_dsc_overview/23_[defines]_section_processing.md

 If the `PREBUILD` and/or `POSTBUILD` entries are specified, value must be a tool that can be executed.
 If the value contains space characters, then the value must be a quoted string.
+The `PREBUILD` and `POSTBUILD` enty support multiple arguments, and tool will convert the arguments that are WORKSPACE or PACKAGES_PATH relative paths to absolute paths.
+Quotes may be used for arguments that have spaces or special characters.
 The `build` tool suspends processing of the DSC file if the `PREBUILD` entry is present, calls the script, and either terminates or continues processing the DSC file depending on the exit code from the script.
 If the `POSTBUILD` entry is present, prior to the successful `build` exit, the script is called.
 If the script fails (non-zero exit code from the script) `build` terminates immediately using the exit code returned from the script, otherwise, `build` terminates normally.
 The author of the script is responsible for ensuring that the script terminates with a non-zero exit code when it fails.

 All defined elements of the DSC file's `[Defines]` section are valid when parsing the FDF file.
 The these elements must be treated as Macros when using